hoehermann/purple-presage/README.md

 1. Create a new Pidgin account.
 Enter your Signal account UUID as username.
 In case you do not know your UUID, just enter anything.
 The plug-in will tell you what to use.
 2. Enable the connection.
 A window with the QR-code should pop-up.
 Scan it with your master device.
 Wait for the window to close.

 Note: bitlbee users will receive the login QR-code in form of a URI from a system contact "Logon QR Code".
 You may need to allow unsolicited messages from unknown contacts in your client.
-The URI can be converted using any tools like local [`qrencode`](https://www.shellhacks.com/qr-code-generator-windows-linux-macos/) or [online services](https://www.the-qrcode-generator.com/) (use at your own risk).
+The URI can be converted using any tool like a local [`qrencode`](https://www.shellhacks.com/qr-code-generator-windows-linux-macos/) or [online services](https://www.the-qrcode-generator.com/) (use at your own risk).

 ## Features